 Local listen: H.Hawkline

 You might speculate that Huw Evans’ indie-folk wonky-pop sound was influenced by the formative years he spent growing up on the coastline of north Wales.
 Listen for yourself.
-His 2017 album, ‘I Romanticize’, another nominee for this year’s Welsh Music Prize, is a rare treat.
+His 2017 album, ‘I Romanticize’, another nominee for a Welsh Music Prize, is a rare treat.

 Diverse is a Newport independent record shop, that stocks mostly vinyl but still sells new release CDs and tickets for local gigs.
 They leave the chart releases to the supermarkets and concentrate on indie, punk, country and audiophile LPs.
 They also stock entry level hi-fi equipment.